Revenue Maximization Under Sequential Price Competition Via The Estimation Of s-Concave Demand Functions

-Our study examines pricing policies with two key objectives: (1) assessing whether sellers maximize their revenue over time and (2) analyzing whether seller prices converge to the Nash equilibrium that would arise under full information.
-To evaluate performance, we measure cumulative regret, defined as the worst-case gap between a seller’s average revenue under our proposed pricing policy (where neither model parameters nor competitor demand is known) and an optimal policy in hindsight (which assumes fixed competitor prices and full knowledge of the demand model).
+We design a tuning-free pricing policy purely based on shape constrained estimation that (i) maximizes each seller’s revenue and (ii) guarantees convergence to the NE, the pricing configuration that would arise under full information (iii) attains sublinear regret against a dynamic benchmark, defined as the worst-case gap between a seller’s average revenue under our proposed pricing policy (where neither model parameters nor competitors' demands are known) and an optimal policy in hindsight (which assumes fixed competitor prices and full knowledge of the demand model).